kartikag01/kartikag01/README.md

 Party Guy 🍻🍾

-- 🔭 I’m currently working on Java Script, ReactJs, NextJs,
+- 🔭 I’m currently working on Java Script, ReactJs, NextJs, NodeJs
-- 🌱 I’m currently learning SEO and AWS
+- 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on @React-Delhi-NCR
 - 📫 You can reach mt at kartikagarwal01@gmail.com
 - ⚡ Fun fact: No code is faster then any code